This post may contain affiliate links. Please see my disclosure policy for details.

 If you ever wondered what Westminster registry office Claire and Frank got married in, you may be surprised to know it wasn’t in London at all.
 In fact, it’s not even a registry office!

-The Glasgow City Chambers in George Square was transformed into a street in 1940s London.
+The Glasgow City Chambers in George Square has transformed into a street in 1940s London.

 Plus, the offices located on John Street, a little behind the entrance of the city chambers, was made into a registry office for that scene!

-Another cool thing to do in this area is go on a FREE Glasgow City Chambers tour!
+Another cool thing to do in this area is to go on a FREE Glasgow City Chambers tour!
 You can’t book this online so make sure you turn up around 30 minutes in advance of the tour.
-Read more here.
+It’s one of my favourite Glasgow Outlander locations!

 3. Glasgow University / Havard University